 First official interfaith week to be hosted by Better Together, student secular community

-BY / IN FEATURED
+BY KAREN BESONEN / IN FEATURED /

 In 2010, the United Nations General Assembly voted unanimously to make World Interfaith Harmony Week the first week of February.
 This year, Concordia will be observing the week with events and dialogue hosted by Better Together and the Student Secular Community.